 How To Get A Shed Permit in Indiana

-The exact steps for acquiring a shed permit in Indiana will vary depending on where you reside in the state.
-However, in general, here are some common steps you can follow in order to obtain a shed permit in Indiana:
+The exact steps for acquiring a permit in Indiana will vary depending on where you reside in the state.

 First, you should always visit your local building department’s website or give them a call to determine what their requirements are for constructing a shed, submitting a permit, and receiving approval.
 Below are resources to nearly every county in Indiana so you can get in contact with the proper authorities.